cbora/aispec/README.md

 ```
 See [AISPEC-META-PROMPT.md](AISPEC-META-PROMPT.md) for a comprehensive for a comprehensive guide on AISpec format implementation, including advanced examples and flow patterns.

+## Intuition for LLMs and Why WBS works
+LLMs fundamentally work by sampling the next token based on probability distributions over their vocabulary.
+What-Boundaries-Success framework works because:
+1. What: Defines the initial high-probability region in the LLM's token space
+2. Boundaries: Act as "soft constraints" that shift probability mass AWAY from tokens that would lead to invalid solutions
+3. Success: Creates "peaks" in the probability landscape that guide sampling toward desired end states

+Think of it like this:
+- Without boundaries: LLM explores the entire solution space freely
+- With boundaries: Creates "valleys" in probability space where invalid solutions would be
+- With success criteria: Creates "peaks" that the sampling process is drawn toward

+*** This framework can be applied to any autonomous system including self-driving cars, robots and ai agents to reduce GPU resources (compute requirements) and training data requirements.
+Think of it like this, this framework allows us to scale AI at zero cost just the same way we scale software currently at zero cost.
+By using this framework you can achieve better results than those spending billions of dollars on data centers, data acquisition, and GPUs to train their systems using this formula I = Bi(C^2).
+This formula says that when you have enough base intelligence (Bi), intelligence (I) scales exponentially with clarity of constraints (C^2), **not** compute.

+#### Clear example:

+- Old System: 1 person drives 1 car
+- WBS and I = Bi(C^2): 1 person drives a million cars (because of the C^2 term)

+What openai, google and other AI labs are working towards is: press a button and all cars drive themselves.

+The implications are staggering, we can use our method to tell the AI systems what to do, what not to do(boundaries), and the success criteria.
+In the context of this example, we don't need to retrain/fine-tune a model on new roads, we just set boundaries such as stop on red lights, when you see a passenger stop, speed limit etc. So the cost to scale using WBS is 0.

+Whereas others who are fine-tuning models have to essentially incur large costs to retrain due to data acquisition costs, human labor, and most importantly GPU resources.
+Hence the reason they raising billions of dollars.

+More on the theory [in this substack](https://chrisbora.substack.com/p/boras-law-intelligence-scales-with).

 ## Origin
 AISpec, built on the What-Boundaries-Success (WBS) Framework, was created by Chris Bora ([@chrisbora_](https://twitter.com/chrisbora_)) and first proposed on December 24, 2024 in this [tweet](https://x.com/chrisbora_/status/1871689972870152679).